akgunburak/Trading_Strategy_Finder/README.md

 # Trading Strategy Finder
 &nbsp;&nbsp;&nbsp;&nbsp;  This is my bachelor's degree graduation project.
 In this work, I created a framework for both analyzing and finding a trading strategy.
-It can be used by first defining a class and picking a variety of methods optionally.
+It can be used by first defining an object from the class 'stock' and picking a variety of methods optionally.
 Methods contain indicators, backtests, graphs, etc. The usage may found in
 Implementation.py file.
 Just in case, the same file is available [**here**](https://nbviewer.jupyter.org/github/akgunburak/Trading_Strategy_Finder/blob/master/Implementation.ipynb)

 &nbsp;